ColterD/FiveM-Python-Setup/README.md

 This script will install the required packages, configure MariaDB, configure the web server, and prompt the user to edit the server.cfg file.
 Finally, the script creates a fivemserver.sh file that can be used to start, stop, restart, and update the FiveM server.

+If there isn't a Release listed, then this is completely unstable.

 ## Prerequisites

 * Ubuntu 20.04